The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Simulations

-For IGMM the tolerance level was set to $tol = 1.22 \cdot 10^{-4}$ and the Euclidean norm was used.
+The convergence tolerance for IGMM was set to $tol = 1.22 \cdot 10^{-4}$.
 Table \ref{tab:simulations} summarizes the simulation.
-Each sub-table is organized as follows: the columns correspond to the parameter estimates of each method; the three main rows are the average over $n = 1,000$ replications (top), the proportion of values below the true parameter (middle), and the empirical standard deviation of the parameter estimate around its empirical average times $\sqrt{N}$ - not around the truth (bottom).
-Note that the classic Gaussian MLE estimates $\sigma_y$ directly, while IGMM and the Lambert W $\times$ Gaussian MLE give estimates for $\delta$ and $\sigma_x$, which implicitly give an estimate of $\sigma_y$ through the functional relation $\sigma_y(\delta, \sigma_x) = \sigma_x \cdot \frac{1}{\sqrt{(1 - 2 \delta)^{3/2}}}$ (see \eqref{eq:Y_moments}).
-For a fair comparison between Gaussian MLE and Lambert W estimators each sub-table also includes a column for this implied Lambert W estimate $\widehat{\sigma}_y = \widehat{\sigma}_x \cdot \frac{1}{\sqrt{(1 - 2 \widehat{\delta})^{3/2}}}$.
-Some entries in the $\sigma_y$ column contain ``$\infty$'', even for $\delta$ which still imply finite variance.
-This can occur if at least one of the $1,000$ estimates for $\delta$ is greater or equal to $1/2$.
-In this case the implied estimate $\widehat{\sigma}_y = \infty$ and thus the average over all $n = 1,000$ estimates is also ``$\infty$''.
+Each sub-table is organized as follows: columns represent parameter estimates; the three main rows are the average over $n = 1,000$ replications (top), the proportion of estimates below the true value (middle), and the empirical standard deviation around the empirical average times $\sqrt{N}$ -- not around the truth (bottom).